dkvz/majorsetbe/README.md

 Which compiles and minifies the CSS (I added that part) and in case of success, creates a zip archive one level higher with the theme in it.

 ## To configure inside Wordpress
-* Main account should probably be called "Major Set" or "MajorSet".
+* Main account should be called "MajorSet".
+* Global configuration:
+  * Title: Major Set
+	* Slogan: The Swing Band
+	* Lang has to be French and NOT Belgian French
+	* Change the datetime location to Brussels
+* Permalink config: pick the one with just the post title.
+* Check the note about adding the events calendar plugin in _resources/doc/events_calendar_plugin
+* Install the theme.
 * The sidebar - It appears in the footer and has to be customized - The social links block has to be manually added (right after search is a good spot).
-* Change site title (in browser title bars).
+* Set the favicon: go to Appearance » Customize and click on the ‘Site Identity’ tab - Change the site icon at the bottom and select the file named `logo-notext_512.png` in the assets directory.
 * Disallow access to xmlrpc.php at web server level - Will probably make another private note for the hosting concerns.
-* Configure/create the menu - Add the "Représentations" link with either "?post_type=tribe_events" or "/events/list" as URL depending on rewriting being on or off.
+* Configure/create the menu - Add the "Représentations" link with either "?post_type=tribe_events" or "/events/list" as URL depending on rewriting being on or off ; Remove the "home" link ; Activate the menu to be the main menu.
 * Create the "Blog" page (or "News" or whatever) and select "Blog section" as the page template.
 Put that page in the menu too.
-* Set the favicon: go to Appearance » Customize and click on the ‘Site Identity’ tab - Change the site icon at the bottom and select the file named `logo-notext_512.png` in the assets directory.
-* Create a category called "Annonces".
+* Create a category called "Annonces" and another one called "Anciennes annonces".
 * From the admin dashboard: remove the top section "customize your theme" or whatever it's called bu clicking "ignore" on the top right.
-* Create the contact page with a small into message, also link the social accounts in there.
+* Create the contact page with a small into message, also link the social accounts in there - Requires installing wp_forms.

+* **Set the production website email address to what it's supposed to be**.

 ## Editing the styling
 The "style.css" file at the project root is supposed to be generated using npm scripts, **do not edit that file directly**.
 It should probably be in the gitignor (**THEY NOW ARE**).
 Keeping it around so the theme still works even if I forget to build the theme assets.